Higher education in the United States: Issues confronting higher education in the United States

-Entrance routes and procedures for choosing a college or university, their rankings and the financial value of degrees are being discussed.
-This leads to discussions on socioeconomic status and race ethnicity and gender.
+College rankings and the financial value of degrees have been the subject of discussion, leading to considerations about socioeconomic status, race and ethnicity, and gender.

-From the student perspective, issues include colleges failing to teach soft skills such as critical thinking, the wide ranges of remuneration and underemployment among the various degrees, rising tuition and increasing student loan debt, austerity in state and local spending, the adjunctification of academic labor, student poverty and hunger, along with educational inflation.
+Some issues students have faced include colleges failing to teach soft skills such as critical thinking, remuneration and underemployment among various degrees, rising tuition and increasing student loan debt, austerity in state and local spending, the adjunctification of academic labor, student poverty and hunger, and educational inflation.

-Strong research funding helped elite American universities dominate global rankings in the early 21st century, making them attractive to international students, professors and researchers.
-Other countries, though, are offering incentives to compete for researchers as funding is threatened in the US and US dominance of international tables has lessened.
-Higher education in the U.S. has also been blighted by fly-by-night schools, diploma mills, visa mills, and predatory for-profit colleges.
+Strong research funding has helped elite American universities dominate global rankings in the early 21st century, making them attractive to international students, professors and researchers.
+However, other countries have begun offering incentives to compete for researchers as funding is threatened in the US, and US dominance of international tables has lessened.
+Higher education in the U.S. has also been negatively affected by fly-by-night schools, diploma mills, visa mills, and predatory for-profit colleges.
 There have been some attempts to reform it through federal policy such as gainful employment regulations, but they have been met by resistance.

 Public opinion about colleges has been declining, especially among Republicans and the white working class.
-The higher education industry has been criticized for being unnecessarily expensive, providing a difficult-to-measure service which is seen as vital but in which providers are paid for inputs instead of outputs, which is beset with federal regulations that drive up costs, and payments coming from third parties, not users.
+The higher education industry has been criticized for being unnecessarily expensive, providing a difficult-to-measure service which is seen as vital but in which providers are paid for inputs instead of outputs, payments come from third parties and not users, and federal regulations drive up costs.
 In a 2018 Pew survey, 61 percent of those polled said that US higher education was headed in the wrong direction.
 A 2019 Gallup survey found that, among graduates who strongly felt a purpose in life was important, "only 40 percent said they had found a meaningful career after college."
 In 2023, the Wall Street Journal reported that 56 percent of Americans thought a bachelor's degree was a bad bet.

 In 2021, US student loan debt amounted to more than $1.7 trillion.

-According to research from EY-Parthenon less than half of all four-year colleges were financially stable in 2022.
+According to research from EY-Parthenon, less than half of all four-year colleges were financially stable in 2022.